Ali-AMT-4/Rawdata/README.md

 # Rawdata
-Data of the "DeepAAM: Deep Learning-based Adaptive and Automatic Measurement of Palpebral Margin in Eyelid Morphology" is as follows :[rawdata](https://pan.baidu.com/s/1dujlpsSjYHJAXTitowxZaA) (code : 1111).
+Data of the "DeepAAM: Deep Learning-based Adaptive and Automatic Measurement of Palpebral Margin in Eyelid Morphology" is as follows :[rawdata](https://pan.baidu.com/s/1dujlpsSjYHJAXTitowxZaA) ().